huaweicloud/terraform-provider-huaweicloud/docs/resources/cbr_policy.md

 * `destination_region` - (Optional, String) Specifies the name of the replication destination region, which is mandatory for cross-region replication.
 Required if `protection_type` is **replication**.

+* `enable_acceleration` - (Optional, Bool, ForceNew) Specifies whether to enable the acceleration function to shorten the replication time for cross-region.
+  Changing this will create a new policy.

 * `destination_project_id` - (Optional, String) Specifies the ID of the replication destination project, which is mandatory for cross-region replication.
 Required if `protection_type` is **replication**.